Phizzard/Porunga/README.md

 ## Introduction

-Porunga is an another ReactJS UI library!
+Porunga is yet another ReactJS UI library!

-We hope to deliver an easy to use component API that can be easily extendable to fit the functional and design needs for multiple platforms and audiences.
+We hope to deliver an easy-to-use component API that can be easily extendable to fit the functional and design needs for multiple platforms and audiences.

 ## Tools Used